verrazzano/console/README.md

 #### Setup Keycloak client:

-To run the Verrazzano Console locally, we first need to setup the `webui` client in Keycloak to authenticate login and API requests from the `localhost`.
-This is the default client used by the Console that is deployed in Verrazzano environment and same client can be used for the Console application running locally.
-You may also setup your own separate client for local access.
-Read more about Keycloak clients [here](https://www.Keycloak.org/docs/latest/server_admin/#oidc-clients).
+[Keycloak](https://github.com/keycloak/keycloak) is used as the Identity and Access Management component in Verrazzano for authentication to various dashboards and the Console application.
+To run the Verrazzano Console locally, we first need to configure the _webui_ [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients), which is also the default client used by the Console application that is deployed in Verrazzano environment, to authenticate the login and API requests originating from the application deployed at `localhost`.

 - Access the Keycloak Administration console for your Verrazzano environment: `https://keycloak.v8o-env.v8o-domain.com`
 - Login with Keycloak admin user and password.
-Generally the Keycloak admin user name is `keycloakadmin` and password can be obtained from your management cluster using
+Generally the Keycloak admin user name is `keycloakadmin` and password can be obtained from your management cluster:

   ```bash
     kubectl get secret --namespace keycloak keycloak-http -o jsonpath={.data.password} | base64 --decode; echo
   ```

-  See [Get console credentials](https://github.com/verrazzano/verrazzano/blob/master/install/README.md#6-get-console-credentials) for more information on accessing Keycloak and other user interfaces in a Verrazzano environment.
+  (See [Get console credentials](https://github.com/verrazzano/verrazzano/blob/master/install/README.md#6-get-console-credentials) for more information on accessing Keycloak and other user interfaces in a Verrazzano environment.)

 - Navigate to "Clients" and click the client named "webui".
 On the Settings screen, go to "Valid Redirect URIs" and click "+" button to add the redirect URL `http://localhost:8000/*`.
 - On the same page, go to "Web Origins" and click "+" button to add `http://localhost:8000`.
 - Click Save.

+You can also setup your own separate Keycloak client for local access using the instruction given [here](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients).

 #### Get Verrazzano user credentials:

-The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication provided by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/) provided by the Keycloak server installed in Verrazzano environment.
-To access this token from Keycloak, the user accessing the Console application must be logged into Keycloak and have a valid session.
-Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak server which can be used to authenticate with the server.
+Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak server which can be used for authentication for accessing the Console.
 To access the password for `verrazzano` user from management cluster, execute

 ```bash
    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
 ```

+The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication enabled by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/) provided by the Keycloak server installed in Verrazzano environment.
+The Console application requests this token from Keycloak API Server and to access the Keycloak API, the user accessing the Console application must be logged into Keycloak and have a valid session.
+When an existing user session with Keycloak is expired or on the expiry of the [refresh JWT token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), the browser is redirected to the Keycloak login page where we can authenticate again using the credentials for user `verrazzano`.

 #### Setup environment variables: